-40. Public Assistance Program
+4m.
+Public Assistance Programs

 AmeriCorps Service has varying effects on public assistance programs.
 It is always important to check current regulations regarding various programs before promising specific benefits to members.
-The most common public assistance programs that members may have questions about are the Supplemental Nutrition Assistance Program (SNAP), housing assistance, Medicaid and Temporary Assistance to Needy Families (TANF).
+The most common public assistance programs that members may have questions about are the Supplemental Nutrition Assistance Program (SNAP), housing assistance, Medicaid and Temporary Assistance for Needy Families (TANF).